arthurborgesdev/poll3r-backup/README.md

 ## Acknowledgments

-- RYD Engenharia and all the people related
+- Energizei Engenharia and all the people related
 - Lots and lots of Stack Overflow questions and answers